A Non-Expert's Introduction to Data Ethics for Mathematicians: Research Replication and Ethics, Open Data and Code, the Tension Between Privacy and Open Data and Code, and Some Controversy

 One should be fair, appropriate, and precise when discussing prior work in a manuscript.
 It is crucial to give credit where it is due.
 The research in prior work has heterogeneous levels of mathematical rigor, scientific rigor, and even correctness.
 How one writes about such work is affected by such things, including some facets that are factual and others that may reflect a variety of opinions.
 For example, there is a difference in writing that something was ``shown'' versus ``reported'' in a prior work.
 The former wording has a built-in claim, by the writer of a manuscript, of the validity of that aspect of that prior work.
 By contrast, the latter is merely a historical fact (assuming that what one writes is itself accurate).

-The increasing prominence of LLMs has brought new ethical concerns in acknowledgements and the creative process.\footnote{More generally, the use generative AI and LLMs also brings significant ethical concerns about data ownership and copyright infringement, such as through the training data that is used for AI-generated art and text \cite{francis2022,nyt2023}.} Scientific journals, funding agencies, and universities are scrambling to develop policies that govern the use of LLMs and other text-generation tools in submissions \cite{brainard2023}.
+The increasing prominence of LLMs has brought new ethical concerns in acknowledgements and the creative process.\footnote{The use generative AI and LLMs also brings significant ethical concerns about data ownership and copyright infringement, such as through the training data that is used for AI-generated art and text \cite{francis2022,nyt2023}.
+It also can lead to comically disturbing situations, as illustrated by the recent discovery of child sexual-abuse material in a prominent data set (which has been downloaded by many researchers) in the AI community~\cite{csam2023} and by the AI-generated image of a rat with a gigantic penis in a (subsequently retracted) published scientific paper~\cite{rat2024}.} Scientific journals, funding agencies, professors, and universities are scrambling to develop policies that govern the use of LLMs and other text-generation tools in submissions \cite{brainard2023}.
+See \cite{MCM-AI} for the LLM and AI policy that the Consortium for Mathematics and its Applications (COMAP) has started using for the Mathematical Contest in Modeling (MCM) and their other contests.
+For UCLA's guidelines for the ethical and ``safe" use of AI, see UCLA's new AI website~\cite{ucla-AI}, which also discusses various AI resources.\footnote{Amidst the very serious concerns about AI, it is also important not to lose sight of its immense promise.
+For example, see the curated list \cite{AI-math} (and the announcement of it at \cite{tao-AI}) of resources for AI in mathematics (e.g., to use AI to assist in mathematical reasoning).}

 Another aspect of open science is the different types of licensing that are available through Creative Commons.
 See \cite{creative} for a discussion of the different types of Creative Commons licenses.
 Some licenses allow work to be duplicated for any purpose, and other licenses enforce a variety of use restrictions.
 I advocate making one's work as open as possible, as others can then use it readily for purposes such as teaching and explaining ideas.